TEALSK12/introduction-to-computer-science/lab_13.md

 # Lab 1.3: Squares and Triangles and Stars

-In this lab, you will write your first SNAP programs to draw some simple shapes on the stage.
+In this lab, you will write your first Snap! programs to draw some simple shapes on the stage.

 ## Drawing a square

-1. Write a SNAP script that draws a square when the number 1 is pressed on the keyboard.
+1. Write a Snap! script that draws a square when the number 1 is pressed on the keyboard.
 Remember that each corner of a square is a 90° angle, as shown in the figure below.

     ![square diagram](90degreesquare.PNG)